trusthemind/cartiera-be/PRIVACY&POLICY.md

 analytics providers such as Google;
 providers of technical, payment and delivery services such as Stripe.
 Providers of services such as KYC outsourced services and soft credit check facilities;
-Companies house;
-In the case of representatives of landlords/agents we may also receive information from tenants or prospective tenants.
 How we use your personal data
-We will only use your personal data when the law allows us to.
+We will only use your personal data when the law allows us to or users.
 Most commonly, we will use your personal data in the following circumstances:

 Where we need to perform the contract we are about to enter into or have entered into with you.
 Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.